 Each of your objectives should have a corresponding KPI/SPI that allows you to quantitatively evaluate it.
 For example:

 - With an objective of “Increase safety reporting culture,” you might have a KPI:

 - That is monitors classifications for proactive issues;

-- That is a data metric monitoring percentage of increase/decrease of number of reported hazards over previous year.
+- That is a data metric monitoring percentage of increase/decrease of a number of reported hazards over the previous year.

 How Often Should KPIs Be Updated